Letters of Recommendation for College Admission: A Step-by-Step Guide to Asking for Them

-FERPA is a pretty complicated law, so we’re going to stick to the basics here, in other words, just what you need to know for this moment in time.
-Essentially, FERPA regulates the privacy of student education records, including but not limited to, your college application and all attached components.
+FERPA is a complicated law, so we’ll stick to the basics here.
+Essentially, FERPA regulates the privacy of student education records, including but not limited to your college application and all attached components.

 Signing a FERPA Waiver means that, should you request your college records at a later date, you will not be given access to your letters of recommendation.

 Yes, you should sign the FERPA Waiver.
-It indicates to colleges and universities that the review of you inside is truthful and uninhibited (or unchanged) by the student viewing it beforehand.
+It indicates to colleges and universities that the letters associated with your application are truthful and unchanged.
+But what about reading your letters of recommendation first?

-The idea is that colleges want to see unfiltered thoughts about the applicant, and recommenders are more likely to speak honestly about a student if they know the student is going to see what they say before the letter is sent.
+Colleges want to see unfiltered thoughts about their applicants, and recommenders are more likely to speak honestly about a student if they know the student is not going to see what they say before the letter is sent.
 All of this explains why choosing the right people to write your recommendations is crucial!

-You can also monitor the status of your letters of recommendations, and, once they’re all in, you can easily assign letters of rec to any (or all) schools you apply to.
+You can also monitor the status of your letters of recommendation.
+Once they’re all in, you can easily assign letters of recommendation to any (or all) schools you apply to.

 Virtual College Tours

 For the majority of high school and college students, learning will be virtual this year.
 Some of the largest colleges and high school...